code4sac/sacarts4ALL/4_non_profits_survey.md

 ### Types of art, districts served, program longevity, # of students served:

-A total of 2,035 students are being provided arts instruction during the school day (of 30 organizations responding).
+A total of 2,035 students are being provided arts instruction by an outside arts organization during the school day (of 30 organizations responding).
 Only 7 organizations responded that they are serving students in the school districts listed in the survey.
-All respondents stated they are serving SCUSD and 4 stated they are serving EGUSD.
+All respondents stated they are serving SCUSD and 4 stated they are serving EGUSD, the two school districts receiving the most arts education support from outside organizations.
 Visual arts and literary arts were the top two types of arts instruction being provided by the 8 organizations that responded to the question.
 Of the 7 organizations that responded, the majority stated they have been providing arts instruction to the five school districts for 3-5 years.

 Of 20 responding organizations, half reported that they have been providing non-school hours arts instruction for over 10 years.

 A total of 8,111 students are provided arts exposure experiences per week (15 responding organizations).
 It should also be noted that several respondents stated that they do not do weekly exposure.
 Experiences are periodic in nature happening once a year, once a quarter, or whenever they are contacted by schools.
 The number one arts exposure experience based on the 15 organizations that responded is music (73%), followed by theater (67%) and dance (47%).
 The average number of schools that arts organizations work with to provide arts exposure experiences during school hours is 49 (15 responses).
 Of the 15 respondents, 93% are working with SCUSD and over half of them are in all other school districts listed, except for Robla (33%).
 Of the 15 respondents, 1/3 have been providing in-school arts exposure experiences for over 10 years.

 The average number of schools that organizations work with to provide arts exposure experiences during non-school hours is 5.
 Of the 17 respondents, the majority (82%) are working with SCUSD, with EGUSD coming at number two with 65%.
 The lowest number or respondents (23%) reported that they work with Robla.
-Of the 17 respondents, nearly half (47%) reported that they have been providing non- school arts exposure experiences for over 10 years.
+Of the 17 respondents, nearly half (47%) reported that they have been providing non-school arts exposure experiences for over 10 years.

 ### Arts Instruction During the School day:

-Of the 46 organizations that participated in the survey, 16 responded that they offer some form of in- school art programming.
+Of the 46 organizations that participated in the survey, 16 responded that they offer some form of in-school art programming.
 Below are highlights from the organizations that have found success working in-schools providing arts programs.

-*Note: Survey results are not inclusive of all nonprofit-organizations working in arts education – only 46 of 200 organizations responded therefore it is difficult to get a full picture of the programs that non- profit organizations are implementing.*
+*Note: Survey results are not inclusive of all nonprofit-organizations working in arts education – only 46 of 200 organizations responded therefore it is difficult to get a full picture of the programs that non-profit organizations are implementing.*

 **Activity**